Can I change to a cheaper prepayment tariff in the UK? (Updated for the July 2026 cap)

 Ready to see if a cheaper prepayment tariff is available?

-Share your postcode and meter type — we’ll help you compare whole-of-market options for your home and identify suitable PAYG tariffs.
+Share your postcode and meter type — we’ll help you compare whole-of-market options for your home and identify suitable PAYG tariffs against the July 2026 cap.

 Prefer to check first?
 Review eligibility & checks before you submit.